icdevs/Icdevs_mainsite/_posts/2022-09-03-ICSwagger - Rust.md

 This will likely include:

-* Request and response Motoko types for each swagger function.
+* Request and response Rust types for each swagger function.
 * A handler function that http_request can call to handle the swagger functions.
 This handler function should call external functions that the user can manipulate without fear of them being overwritten.
 * Json to candid mapping functions that unwrap an incoming json body into a comparable candid structure.
 * An internal principal to nonce counter that will keep track of max-nonce requests and keep duplicate requests from being processed.

-### Signature verification for Motoko
+### Signature verification for Rust

 The body will arrive as json text accompanied by a signature of the request + ulid nonce.